yuichu/exhaustive-vs-dynamic/README.md

 Project Overview:

-Given a set of .csv data of rides/cost/time find the rides that within a set budget that would maximizes the amount of time on rides.
+Given a .csv data set of carnival rides and their respective cost and ride time, find the combination of rides that maximizes the amount of time on rides while remaining within a predetermined budget.
-With the use of 2 algorithms dynamic programming and proper exhaustive search.
+Utilizes the proper exhaustive search and dynamic programming algorithms separately.